jlolling/talendcomp_tHashRow/README.md

 Algorithm that will be used to generate the hash

 ### Hash output
-Column of output schema in which the hash value will be written
+Column of the output schema in which the hash value will be written

 ## Hash input manipulation